-4.1 Three months ended September 30, 2023 and 2022 (Q3 2023 vs. Q3 2022)
+4.1 Three months ended December 31, 2023 and 2022 (Q4 2023 vs. Q4 2022)

-During the three months ended September 30, 2023, the Company reported a loss of \$1,601,030 compared to a loss of \$2,175,146 for the comparable period in 2022.
-Significant variances within operating expenses and other expenses, which in combination resulted in the \$574,116 decrease in the current period's loss, are discussed as follows:
+During the three months ended December 31, 2023, the Company reported a loss of \$1,041,762 compared to a loss of \$1,592,730 for the comparable period in 2022.
+Significant variances within operating expenses and other expenses, which in combination resulted in the \$550,968 decrease in the current period's loss, are discussed as follows:

-- Exploration and evaluation costs in Q3 2023 decreased to \$475,493 from \$1,131,953 in Q3 2022.
-The costs incurred in Q3 2022 were higher than the current period as work was completed at both Curibaya and Hurricane and the Curibaya program, which included the commencement of the CSAMT survey, was more extensive than the regional sampling program completed at Curibaya in Q3 2023.
-Further to the Company's decreased activity levels, the camp at Curibaya, which was previously being kept in care and maintenance, has been removed to achieve additional cost savings until the next program commences. - Fees, salaries, and other employee benefits increased to \$469,648 in Q3 2023 from \$430,097 in Q3 2022.
-Generally, the Company has seen a reduction in administrative salaries and other support costs consistent with the lower level of activities; however, the lower costs for the period were offset by the inclusion of 2022 bonuses that were approved and accrued in Q3 2023 but will not be paid until a specified level of financing is achieved. - Legal and professional fees decreased to \$32,467 in Q3 2023 from \$58,917 in Q3 2022 due to lower activity levels. - Marketing and investor relations cost in Q3 2023 decreased to \$37,741 from \$410,023 in Q3 2022.
-The lower costs in the current period are a reflection of the Company's efforts to minimize expenditures in a time when investor outreach and communication programs are not gaining traction with the Company's current and potential investors.
-Further to this, the Company's Vice President of Communications, the only dedicated marketing employee, stepped down during the quarter and was replaced by part-time contractors at a lower cost. - One area where costs increased in the current period, was in relation to project investigation which increased to \$91,540 in Q3 2023, from \$11,683 in Q3 2022.
-The increase reflects the Company's efforts to economize and diversify its land holdings through the identification and potential acquisition of exploration projects that could be accretive to the Company's portfolio of projects. - During Q3 2023, the Company recorded a mineral property impairment charge of \$368,643 upon relinquishing its Hurricane Option, as well as \$31,070 in costs related to the termination.
-No such costs were recorded in Q3 2023.
+- Exploration and evaluation costs in Q4 2023 decreased to \$431,818 from \$757,818 in Q4 2022.
+The costs incurred in Q4 2022 were higher than the current period as the Company completed its surface programs at both Curibaya and Hurricane, which included the completion of the CSAMT survey at Curibaya, while in the current period there was no ongoing field work and the camp at Curibaya had been removed to achieve additional cost savings until the next program commences. - Fees, salaries, and other employee benefits, legal and professional fees and office and administration costs were all lower in Q4 2023 compared to Q4 2022 which reflects the lower level of activities and thus less need for administrative and legal support services. - Marketing and investor relations cost in Q4 2023 decreased to \$54,184 from \$235,618 in Q4 2022.
+The lower costs in the current period are a reflection of the Company's efforts to reduce such expenditures.
+Further to this, the Company's Vice President of Communications, the only dedicated marketing employee, stepped down during Q3 2023 and was replaced by part-time contractors at a lower cost.

+Management's Discussion and Analysis of Financial Condition and Results of Operations For the year ended December 31, 2023 (In Canadian dollars, unless otherwise noted)

+- One area where costs increased in the current period, was in relation to project investigation which increased to \$49,112 in Q4 2023, from \$26,599 in Q4 2022.
+The increase reflects the Company's efforts to economize and diversify its land holdings through the identification and potential acquisition of exploration projects that could be accretive to the Company's portfolio of projects. - During Q4 2023, the Company recorded an impairment charge of \$104,402 which consisted of \$41,976 to write off the Company's investment in UMS Peru and \$62,426 to write off its related working capital deposit after the decision was made to wind up the Peruvian service company.
+No such impairment was recorded in Q4 2022.

-4.2 Nine months ended September 30, 2023 and 2022 (YTD 2023 vs. YTD 2022)
+4.2 Year ended December 31, 2023 and 2022 (YTD 2023 vs. YTD 2022)

-During the nine months ended September 30, 2023, the Company reported a loss of \$4,437,594 compared to a loss of \$6,146,656 for the comparable period in 2022, reflecting a decrease of \$1,709,062.
-Significant variances for the comparable nine-month period are generally driven by the same factors discussed above for the three-month period, being the lower level of activity and the Company's concentrated efforts to reduce expenditures.
-In summary, the trend for the current year to date period has been lower costs, the exception being those related to project investigation which have increased as exploration staff has, while exploration activity is minimal, redirected their time to desktop reviews of other potentially accretive projects.
+During the year ended December 31, 2023, the Company reported a loss of \$5,479,356 compared to a loss of \$7,739,386 for the comparable period in 2022, reflecting a decrease of \$2,260,030.
+Significant variances for the comparable year are generally driven by the same factors discussed above for the three-month period, being the lower level of activity and the Company's concentrated efforts to reduce expenditures.
+In summary, the trend for the current year has been lower costs, the exception being those related to project investigation which have increased as the technical team has, while exploration activity is minimal, redirected their time to desktop reviews of other potentially accretive projects.